 The secret to being able to choose whether you want to take some time off to travel, or take a part-time job whilst working on a passion project is to have multiple income streams.

-You could be earning a small amount from a rental property, interest on a term deposit, dividend income, have a regular weekend gig, create an online side hustle or even start a small business.
+You could be earning a small amount from a rental property, interest on a term deposit, dividend income, have a regular weekend gig, create an online side hustle or even start a small business from home.
 When combined all your small streams of income help to replace the funds lost from your full-time job.

 Accept and embrace a changed social status